-Integrate asset delivery (native)
+Integrate asset delivery (Native)

 Use the steps in this guide to access your app’s asset packs from your C and C++ code.